Scotiabank Privacy Agreement

-You acknowledge that we may amend this Agreement from time to time to take into consideration changes in legislation, technology or other issues that may arise.
+We may amend this Agreement from time to time to reflect changes in our personal information practices.
 We will post the revised Agreement on our website and make it available at our branches.

 - A notice prominently displayed at all Scotiabank ATMs;